 By Jim Ewert and Nikki Moore

-Following is a list of the new laws that CNPA staff has identified as having a potential impact on newspapers.
-The laws will take effect on Jan.
-1, 2018, unless noted.
+Following is a list of the new laws that staff has identified as having a potential impact on newspapers that will take effect on Jan.
+1, 2019, unless otherwise noted.

 FREEDOM OF INFORMATION